artbits/quickio/README.md

 [![](https://www.jitpack.io/v/artbits/quickio.svg)](https://www.jitpack.io/#artbits/quickio)

-QuickIO is a Java library based on LevelDB embedded database design.
-It can quickly read or write Java beans in the disk, or store data as a K-V database.
+QuickIO is a Java library designed based on the LevelDB embedded database.
+It can quickly read or write Java beans to disk, or store data as a K-V database, or store files in cans.
 Zero configuration, fast and efficient.

 ## Download